FelixWaern/Project-HT22/README.md

 # Project-HT22
-GitHub Page for the Project _"Exploring the effects of replication on chromosomal features and orientation of genes"_ in the course Applied Bioinformatics HT 22
+GitHub Page for the Project _"Exploring the effects of replication on chromosomal features and orientation of genes"_ in the course Applied Bioinformatics - HT22

 ## Project description
 Bacteria (and some archaea) are replicated bidirectionally, from the origin of replication (Ori) to the terminus (Ter).
 This property structures the whole genome, impacting – among others – the nucleotide composition and the location and orientation of genes, emphasizing the importance of these two locations.